Unrecognized

 As with most mixed-breed dogs, Chabradors do have a slightly lower lifespan than pure breeds.
 However, with enough exercise and lots of affection, you can expect your Chow Lab mix to live for around 9 to 13 years!

-Knowing when your canine requires feeding and how much food it requires is the first step to ensuring you only raise healthy dogs.
+Knowing when your canine requires feeding and how much food of which type it requires, is the first step to ensuring you only raise healthy dogs.
 Each dog is unique in terms of how much food it requires and what it enjoys eating, but there are a few guidelines to stick to for each breed.

 A Chabrador will tend to require a diet that’s suited to a medium-sized dog that has a moderate amount of energy.
 In most cases, this is around 2-3 medium-sized meals a day with a combination of both wet and dry food.